Cognigy/Documentation/docs/en/docs/ai/nodes/logic/go-to.md

 A Node must be set as an Entrypoint before it can be selected.
 To set any Node as an Entrypoint, use the [Set Entrypoint](../node-usage.md#set-entrypoint) setting.

 !!! note "Using Go To and Execute together"
     A Go To Node will overwrite the execution of an Execute Flow Node.
 If a Flow containing a Go To Node is executed, after an Execute Flow Node, the Go To Node will stop the original execution and the session will stay In the Go To Node's destination Flow.
-This will prevent the Execute Flow Node's normal behavior, of returning to the Flow it is located in.
+This action will prevent the normal behavior of the Execute Flow Node, which returns to the Flow it is located in.

 ## Advanced